Online – Intro Level – 4 Workshops – Includes Beginner Kit

 We find that if you don’t know the building blocks early on, it becomes difficult to comprehend the more advanced topics later down the line.
 To be successful, you’ll need to commit 1-2 hours (about 15 minutes per day) to this course.
 Our learning portal contains step-by-step instructions and videos to help you build each of the 12 mini projects from start to finish.
 If you get stuck or have questions, you can use our community forum to ask for help or collaborate with others.

-Upon successful completion of this course, you’ll be prepared to take the next course in our curriculum TH 201: Climate, Science, & Technology.
+Upon successful completion of this workshop, you’ll be prepared to take the next course in our curriculum TH 201: Climate, Science, & Technology.

 12 short projects that teach you the fundamentals of engineering, electronics, and computer systems.